 Each party shall be entitled to immediately terminate a Statement of Work for cause in the event of: (i) the material breach by the other party of its obligations under this Schedule B or a Statement of Work, provided that such material breach is notified to such party and is not cured within thirty (30) days of the date of such notice, (ii) the filing of a bankruptcy petition by or against a party, the filing of an assignment for the benefit of creditors, the appointment of a receiver or trustee, (iii) the assignment or attempt to assign the Agreement to a third party (except as permitted in the Agreement).
 In the event of termination for cause, the non-defaulting party may terminate this Schedule B and any Statements of Work hereunder.
 The non-defaulting party’s right to terminate shall be in addition to any other rights that it may have in law or in equity.

 Intellectual Property Rights.
 Except as set forth in the Agreement or otherwise set forth in the relevant Statement of Work, ADILAS shall own all right, title and interest and all intellectual property rights to any Deliverables created by ADILAS pursuant to this Schedule B or any Statement of Work hereunder.
-ADILAS shall retain all right, title and interest and all intellectual property rights to any and all ADILAS proprietary information and ADILAS software (including, without limitation, any modifications to the Services and/or the User Guide).
+ADILAS shall retain all right, title and interest and all intellectual property rights to any and all ADILAS proprietary information and ADILAS software (including, without limitation, any modifications to the Services).
 Subject to payment of the applicable fees set forth in the Statement of Work, ADILAS grants to IBC the same license to use the Deliverables created pursuant to this Schedule B or any Statement of Work for the purposes described in the accompanying Statement of Work.

 Indemnification.
 Each party shall indemnify and defend the other party against any claims and costs awarded by a court of competent jurisdiction (including reasonable attorney’s fees) arising out of or relating to the other party’s negligence or intentional misconduct where actions result in death or bodily injury to any person or damage to tangible or real property, provided that: (a) the indemnified party gives the indemnifying party prompt notice in writing of each claim received by the indemnified party, (b) the indemnified party gives the indemnifying party the right to control and direct the investigation, defense and settlement of each claim, and (c) indemnified party has not compromised or settled the claim.